AriFordsham/GHCWiki/more-depth.md

 - Understanding the ddump flags, and walkthrough of a Haskell example

-- Profiling for closing space leaks -- [ Example program](http://www.nabble.com/Why-does-this-program-eat-RAM--t2218557.html)
+- Profiling for closing space leaks -- [ Example program](http://www.nabble.com/Why-does-this-program-eat-RAM--t2218557.html)  Clifford Beshers

 ## Suggestions from the floor